xu-jiayao/xu-jiayao.github.io/_pages/about.md

 <font color=darkred>28th International Conference on Multimedia Modeling (MMM), 2022</font>

 **Mini abstract**:

-Due to hardware constraints in sampling, we initiate our work using a deterministic matrix.
-We adopt a sparse sensing matrix that can obtain high-quality results.
-Leveraging sparsity, we simplify calculations in each iteration, substituting division and vector-based multiplications with simpler procedures.
-This work is implemented on the Xilinx Virtex UltraScale+ FPGA device.
-To reconstruct a digital signal with 1024 length under 0.25 sampling rate, the proposal method costs 0.818 μs while the state-of-the-art costs 238 μs.
-Thus, this work speedups the state-of-the-art method 290 times.
-This work costs 0.026s to reconstruct an 8K gray image, which achieves 30FPS real-time reconstruction.
+Due to hardware limitations in sampling, we begin our work with a deterministic matrix.
+We employ a sparse sensing matrix capable of achieving high-quality results.
+Utilizing sparsity, we streamline calculations in each iteration, replacing complex operations with simpler procedures.
+This implementation is carried out on the Xilinx Virtex UltraScale+ FPGA device.
+Experimental results demonstrate a speedup of 290 times compared to the state-of-the-art method, requiring only 0.026 seconds to reconstruct an 8K grayscale image, achieving real-time reconstruction at 30 FPS.

 [**Paper**](https://link.springer.com/chapter/10.1007/978-3-030-98358-1_41)
 /